Skip to main content

 • Trying to perform work outside the scope of their normal duties

-1. 3.
-Unusually frequent trips and vacations
+3. Frequent trips and vacations

-1. 4.
-Unexplained changes in financial circumstances
+4. Unexplained changes in financial circumstances

 If an employee unexpectedly pays off their debts or makes expensive purchases without having any obvious additional income sources, it can be an indicator that they may be profiting from your sensitive data on the side.